 Former University of Georgia Professor of Tree Biology and Health, Dr. Kim Coder, has been tracking fall foliage in north Georgia since his arrival at UGA in the mid-1980s.

-Within his first few years as a Bulldog, he developed a predictive model, that could identify a range of dates 30, 60, and 90 days out of when we'd see the peak of fall foliage.
+Within his first few years as a Bulldog, he developed a predictive model that could identify a range of dates 30, 60, and 90 days out of when we'd see the peak of fall foliage.

 His model worked fairly well for the first decade or so.
 But he started knowing that the trees became a lot less predictable by the turn of the century.

 That delay in the trees changing colors is because our growing season is growing.
 Our first frost date is getting later, as well as our first freeze date.
 This graph below from Climate Central shows how Atlanta's growing season has expanded in the last 5 decades.
-Since 1970, our growing season (last spring freeze to first fall freeze) is about 34 days longer, on average.
+Since 1970, our growing season (last spring freeze to first fall freeze) has been about 34 days longer, on average.

 “We're seeing the trees stay green for a lot longer into the fall."
 Coder added.

-With the later fall color peak, also comes some changes to how much fall color we see.
+With the later fall color peak also comes some changes to how much fall color we see.

 "Your Children are not going to see the same widespread, intense color that you got to see when growing up," described Dr. Coder, referring to the vibrancy of fall colors in the mountains.
 "You'll notice pockets.
 And these pockets will still exist, but it won't be landscape-wide like we've seen in the past."